 Mangroves exist at the interface of land and sea and are at least partially inundated by the tide.
 As such, they may be classified as terrestrial or marine ecosystems, or neither, or both.
 It is not unknown for mangroves to be subject to overlapping, contradictory or unclear legislation concerning ownership and management rights, or which government body has jurisdiction over management decisions.
 Where clear legislation exists in theory, it may not be enforced or may differ in practice as mangroves are often treated as a common resource regardless of ownership.

 In some locations, land tenure may be resolved simply by purchasing land or acquiring rights to operate via aquaculture leases or logging concessions.
 In others, mangroves may be state-owned and residents or other stakeholders may have pre-existing usage or access rights.
 It should also be noted that in some locations private ownership only extends to the high water line, while below this point the area may be considered seabed and under state ownership.

 Legal operating frameworks:

 In some countries, clear land tenure rules exist but there may not yet be a precedent for trading nature-based offsets on the voluntary carbon market, or the right to own and trade carbon storage services may be a grey area.
 Carbon stocks may also be counted towards a country's Nationally Determined Contributions (NDCs) and be considered ineligible for sale to avoid double counting.
-Our platform records where successful blue carbon projects exist and, as data becomes available, examples of legal operating frameworks will be described in later modules.

 Will it be profitable?